vuejs/v2.vuejs.org/src/v2/guide/components-slots.md

 </current-user>
 ```

 This can make the template much cleaner, especially when the slot provides many props.
-It also opens other possibilities, such as renaming props, e.g. `user` to `person`:
+It also opens other possibilities, such as renaming props (like renaming `user` to `person`):

 ``` html
 <current-user v-slot="{ user: person }">